VoidGeek/EEG-Detection-CNN-LSTM/README.md

-# EEG Detection Preprocessing Script
+# EEG Detection using CNN-LSTM Hybrid Model

 This repository contains a Python script for preprocessing EEG data for seizure detection using EDF files.